Hi! I’m Beth.

 I’m also the resident tarot reader at the progressive feminist/queer website Autostraddle.com, where I write the fortnightly Fool’s Journey column.

-I live with two awesome cats and my partner Em in a rickety old wooden house in the middle of a forest garden on the Isle of Skye.
-When I’m not reading tarot cards I’ll probably be out taking photographs, tending or foraging herbs, building our first tiny house, or mining the internet for music and writing that moves me.
+I live with two awesome cats and my partner Em on the beautiful Isle of Skye.
+When I’m not reading tarot cards or writing my blog, I’ll be out taking photographs, foraging herbs, building our first tiny house, or mining the internet for music and writing that moves me.

 Want to know more about me?
 Read this interview, in which I talk about my approach to life, happiness and tarot.